 Country specific list of citizens who require a Transit visa

 On the other side, the Schengen Territory member states have the right to make the obtaining of a Transit Schengen Visa a must, for nationals of specific countries.
-Countries as Czech Republic, France and Spain have a longer list of countries the citizens of which must obtain this type of visa in order to be able to transit through their airports.
-Whereas, there are also 14 other countries of the Schengen Zone, which beside of the countries listed above, do not require a transit visa from any other country.
+Countries as the Czech Republic, France, and Spain have a longer list of countries the citizens of which must obtain this type of visa in order to be able to transit through their airports.
+Whereas, there are also 14 other countries of the Schengen Zone, which besides the countries listed above, do not require a transit visa from any other country.

 |Visa issuing country||Countries whose citizens need an ATV for a specific Schengen member state|